Yaisan/comeet/README.md

 Comeet is an easy-to-use configuration library for Jitsi Meet.
 You can use Comeet to manufacture your configuration files and it is also compatible with docker to create the dockerfile.

-- Type some Markdown on the left
+- Select the configuration you want
-- See HTML in the right
+- View the final configuration
 - ✨Magic ✨

 ## Features